Admitting now

 Heroin and Smack Addiction in India: What Families Must Know

 Heroin and smack — brown sugar, chitta, smack — are opioid compounds that create physical dependency within weeks, sometimes within days of regular use.
-The clinical profile is different from alcohol in important ways: withdrawal is rarely fatal but physically overwhelming; recovery requires medication-assisted treatment; and the window of peak relapse risk is different.
+The clinical profile is different from alcohol in important ways: withdrawal is rarely fatal but physically overwhelming; recovery requires Counselling and relapse awareness support; and the window of peak relapse risk is different.
 Families operating on mental models from alcohol recovery often get the response wrong.

 What smack actually is